kentoverse/emotional-AI/README.md

 ## The Introspection Process

-1. **Interactions from our Need to Connect**: This step focuses on understanding the initial interactions that stem from our inherent need to connect with others.
+1. **Analyze the Interplay of Interactions**: This step focuses on understanding the initial interactions that stem from our inherent need to connect with others.
-2. **Effects that we Attract from our Interactions**: This step examines the effects that attract and influence future interactions based on our initial connections.
+2. **Visualize the Effect of Interactions**: This step examines the effects that attract and influence future interactions based on our initial connections.
-3. **Effects that are Influenced by our Past and Present**: This step delves into how past experiences and memories influence our current interactions and connections.
+3. **Understand the Connection between Interactions and Past**: This step delves into how past experiences and memories influence our current interactions and connections.

 ## Application of Emotional AI

 The AI component of the app will assist users in:

 - **Analyzing their interactions (Act, React, Attract)**
-- **Understanding the influences of these interactions (Negative, Positive, Balanced)**
+- **Visualizing the influences of these interactions (Negative, Positive, Balanced)**
-- **Reflecting on past experiences, forecasting future outcomes, and maintaining present awareness**
+- **Understanding on past experiences, forecasting future outcomes, and maintaining present awareness**

 The book premise aligns with our goal to create an introspective guide and incorporate Emotional AI to support users in understanding and improving their connections that foster healthier and meaningful relationships.